Get E-Book

 import { name } from 'data:text/javascript,export const name="inline"';

-This creates a module from the URL's contents.
-It's mostly used in testing and edge-case tooling, but it's part of the URL-based model. node: URLs for builtins (import fs from 'node:fs') are another special scheme - they bypass filesystem resolution entirely and load from Node's compiled-in module set.
+A data: URL creates a module from the URL contents.
+It is mostly useful in tests and edge-case tooling, but it follows the same URL-based model.
+Built-in modules use another special scheme, node:, as in import fs from 'node:fs'; those specifiers bypass filesystem resolution and load from Node's compiled-in module set.

 Mandatory File Extensions